 Visual & Performing Arts Concentration

-- practice four afternoons per week for two hours each day
+- Weekly private instrumental or voice lessons Independent practice for four afternoons per week (2 hours each)

-- complete at least one visual arts course each year
+- One visual arts course each year (semester or year)

 - Studio work in the winter season Monday, Tuesday, Thursday, and Friday: 3:30-5:30 pm daily

 - Solo art exhibition in senior year